-From America's leading authority on definitive Mexican cooking comes a collection of recipes based on six classic, versatile salsas, each featuring the flavor of a different chile.
+From America's leading authority on definitive Mexican cooking comes a brand-new collection of recipes based on six classic, versatile salsas, each featuring the flavor of a different chile.

 Salsas embody the essence of Mexican flavor: the lusciousness of slow-roasted tomatoes, the full-flavored spice of chiles, the fragrance of cilantro and the mellow sweetness of garlic.

 The uniqueness of this book, though, is in the way these six salsas are used.
 Here they give their pizzazz to chile-glazed roast chicken, grilled pork tenderloin and seared sea scallops with jalapeño cream.
 Familiar Mexican favorites have always used salsas for vitality, and many are here, from tangy guacamole to tortilla soup and grilled chicken tacos.
 In Salsas That Cook, the magic of Mexico transcends all borders.